 - Your contact details as the reporter of the side-effect.

 It is helpful if you have your medication - and/or the leaflet that came with it - with you while you fill out the report.

 Other antiplatelet medicines used to prevent blood clots

-Other medicines have a similar effect on reducing platelets from sticking together.
+As mentioned earlier, platelets are tiny particles in the blood, which help the blood to clot.
+There are other medicines which have a similar effect on reducing platelets from sticking together.
 They work in slightly different ways, acting on different chemicals, but with the similar end result of preventing blood clots.
 They include clopidogrel, prasugrel, dipyridamole and ticagrelor.